sreutter/siproxylin/README.md

 No matter how badly I want this app to be perfect, I'm afraid it's not there yet.
 After all these hours spent testing, code reviewing, and three massive refactoring iterations, I still have some doubts and occasionally find issues.
 Even the most motivated developer using best-in-class AI assistance can start drifting into quick patches when dealing with a larger codebase, and we're talking about **100+ Python files and 35,000+ lines of code**.
 It took 7 weeks, which means 5k lines per week, or 1,000 lines per day.

-So definitely **use it with caution**, and please don't be shy about reporting issues if you find any.
+So definitely **use it with caution**, and please don't be shy about reporting issues, I bet you'll find quite a few.

 ---